mugdhabajjuri/Image_captioning/README.md

 In the "processed" folder, we have our flickr8k dataset.
 More in depth about this is in the report.doc

-In the "test" folder, we have few of images to test our model.
+In the "test" folder, we have few  images to test our model.
 We give this test image path in new caption generation part of our code

 ![png](reports/output.png)